Student Spotlight: Meet the NetSI Graduate Student Association

 To achieve these goals the GSA organizes initiatives that are mindful of the considerable diversity of disciplinary backgrounds within the NetSI community.
 The fact that a social scientist, a neuroscientist and an epidemiologist sit on the GSA council is reflective of the multidisciplinary student body at NetSI and of the nature of an institute that studies complex networked systems across a range of scientific fields.
 "I think it is good for the GSA to have different representations from different wings of NetSI - says the association's President Yukun Yang - "so we can bring our own network within the institute and figure out something that can accommodate all of them."
 Indeed, such disciplinary diversity can sometime pose a challenge when devising activities that engage students who have different needs and research interests.
 Nevertheless, this Fall’s programming has been a testament to their successful efforts of connecting students across different institute Labs with one another and with opportunities for their personal and professional growth.

-In September the GSA, together with Network Science PhD students Remy LeWinter, Eric Weis, and Moritz Laber, re-launched SNAC (Students, Networks and Collaboration), a series of highly customizable research presentations that meet the students’ need for a more informal setting where to stress-test new ideas, find collaborators, receive feedback, practice for upcoming presentations in front of an audience, or pair up with a senior graduate student for a dual presentation that will help them get comfortable with a new research discipline.
+In September the GSA, together with Network Science PhD students Remy LeWinter, Erik Weis, and Moritz Laber, re-launched SNAC (Students, Networks and Collaboration), a series of highly customizable research presentations that meet the students’ need for a more informal setting where to stress-test new ideas, find collaborators, receive feedback, practice for upcoming presentations in front of an audience, or pair up with a senior graduate student for a dual presentation that will help them get comfortable with a new research discipline.

-group supported her and “Building Bridging Ties” was launched to form mentoring relationships between current NetSI PhD students and recent PhD graduates, with mentees paired to mentors from different disciplines, to facilitate cross-pollination and offer a venue for discussions outside of a disciplinary “silo”.
+Students are also encouraged to bring forward ideas that can improve their academic or career building experience.
+When Alyssa Smith, a Network Science PhD candidate, approached the GSA with the idea of reviving a mentorship program, the group supported her and “Building Bridging Ties” was launched to form mentoring relationships between current NetSI PhD students and recent PhD graduates, with mentees paired to mentors from different disciplines, to facilitate cross-pollination and offer a venue for discussions outside of a disciplinary “silo”.

 Connection-building activities are designed not only within NetSI but also with other colleges at Northeastern and universities across Boston.
-In collaboration with the NetSI Social Science Club, led by Yukun Yang, Zhen Guo, and Alyssa Smith, SGA also supports and organizes student mixers.
+In collaboration with the NetSI Social Science Club, led by Yukun Yang, Zhen Guo, and Alyssa Smith, GSA also supports and organizes student mixers.
 The Emerging Media Studies Mixer with Boston University was the first in a series aimed at building a collective community for PhD students from different academic institutions and backgrounds but with potential for collaborations.
 However, for lasting relationships and to enhance personal well-being, the GSA believes that socializing outside of academia is just as essential, and their first-ever apple-picking event, open to the entire NetSI community, brought together over 40 participants at a farm west of Boston.

 Looking ahead, the council is planning a NetSI Research Symposium in March 2025, as a platform for students to present their work and engage with more senior researchers and external speakers who may offer insight or additional guidance on their projects.
 A similar event on the agenda is the Network Biology Workshop, led by Tamanna Urmi and Narayan Sabhahit.
 It is a series of expert-led discussions for students to learn the latest discoveries and inventions in biophysics, immunology, omics, evolutionary biology, neuroscience, systems biology, etc.